 CONCENTRATION OF CREDIT RISK.
 The Fund's financial instruments and investments, which potentially subject the Fund to concentration of credit risk, consist principally of cash and cash equivalents with high credit quality financial institutions, investments, Intercompany Advances, and loans receivable.
 These instruments are also subject to other market risk conditions (such as interest rate risk, equity market risks and their implied volatilities, mortgage risks and market liquidity, and funding risks).
-As of December 31, 2022, 2021, and 2020, the Fund's cash and cash equivalents on deposit with financial institutions are guaranteed by the FDIC up to \$250,000 for all interest- and noninterest-bearing cash accounts at FDIC-insured financial institutions.
-As of the years ended December 31, 2022, 2021, and 2020, the Fund's cash and cash equivalent balances with two financial institutions comprised 95%, 100%, and 100% of the Fund's total cash and cash equivalents, respectively.
+As of December 31, 2023, 2022, and 2021, the Fund's cash and cash equivalents on deposit with financial institutions are guaranteed by the FDIC up to \$250,000 for all deposit accounts each FDIC-insured financial institution.
+As of the years ended December 31, 2023, 2022, and 2021, the Fund's cash and cash equivalent balances with two financial institutions comprised 83%, 95%, and 100% of the Fund's total cash and cash equivalents, respectively.
 A temporary or permanent inability of either of these institutions to repay customer deposits in excess of insured levels could adversely impact the Issuer's liquidity, ability to repay the Notes as they come due, ability to make loans to new or returning borrowers, and/or the Issuer's overall financial position.
 However, the Fund has not experienced any losses in its deposit accounts, and the Fund's management does not believe that the Fund is exposed to any significant credit risk to cash.
 See Note 8, Risks and Uncertainties, to the Fund's audited financial statements for additional discussion.